-Additionally, the Final Decree of Divorce will also need to include provisions regarding the division of any marital property and debts between the two spouses.
-It is not enough for the two of you to know how the marital property is to be divided.
+Additionally, the Final Decree of Divorce will also need to include provisions regarding dividing any marital property and debts between the two spouses.
+It is not enough for the two of you to know how the marital property is divided.
 The decree must specify exactly what is to happen.

 If it is not specified in the decree in the future, you may have to spend a lot of money fixing what you and your spouse verbally agree to or understood at the time of the divorce.

-In certain marriages, a spouse might be entitled to some post-divorce spousal support (alimony) if certain additional criteria are fulfilled.
-I have discussed this topic in other blogs regarding alimony or spousal maintenance for further reading; however, if there is to be spousal maintenance, it needs to go in the divorce decree.
+A spouse might be entitled to post-divorce spousal support (alimony) if specific additional criteria are fulfilled in certain marriages.
+I have discussed this topic in other blogs regarding alimony or spousal maintenance for further reading; however, it needs to go in the divorce decree if there is to be spousal maintenance.

 How do I Know if My Divorce is Uncontested?